 - ABCya, used by educators in the classroom, teaches common core literacy through fun, online games.
 Choose your child’s grade level: preschool through sixth grade.

-- Risa Cohen, M.S.Ed., is offering a free kindergarten class that combines music, movement and literacy in Sing Into Reading on Monday, April 20 at 10:30AM.
-More dates/times may be added; follow Risa at Sing Into Reading.
+- LOCAL: Risa Cohen, M.S.Ed., offers a free kindergarten class that combines music, movement and literacy in Sing Into Reading.
+Follow Risa at Sing Into Reading to discover the next opportunity.

 - Candlewick Press is offering Where’s Waldo?
 At Home, providing free worksheets and activities centered around the Where’s Waldo? books.